Novi Sad, Serbia Guide

 Day Trips

-1 hour 30 minutes - 2 hours by car or bus A charming baroque town steeped in history, Sremski Karlovci is a must-visit.
-Explore its beautiful Patriarchal Palace, the Four Lions Fountain, and the Gymnasium, one of Serbia's oldest schools.
-Don't forget to sample the Bermet dessert wine, a local specialty with a unique flavor profile.
-The town's peaceful atmosphere and stunning architecture make it a perfect escape from the city.
+1 hour 45 minutes by car A charming baroque town steeped in history and culture, Sremski Karlovci is a must-see.
+Explore its beautiful Patriarchal Palace, the Four Lions Fountain, and the Chapel of Peace, where the Treaty of Karlowitz was signed in 1699.
+Don't forget to sample the local Bermet wine, a regional specialty.

-1 hour 30 minutes - 2 hours by car or bus Sombor
+1 hour 30 minutes by car or bus Vršac

 Travel Time